Inclusive Community Builder

 I’m Courtney and I’m a writer, captionist, and accessibility expert.
-I live in Michigan with my dog, Tali, the best girl.
+I live in Michigan with my dogs, Tali and Tater, the best girl.
 In my off time I love slowly chipping away at my ever-growing gaming backlog, hiking with Tali, and binge watching the same five shows over and over again.

 ACCESSIBILITY FOR WRITERS

 Are you unintentionally keeping readers from your content?